Alfresco/docs-alfresco/intelligence-services/latest/config/index.md

 There are four steps to configuring the default (i.e. out-of-the-box) deployment of Intelligence Services: export your environment variables, add the AI Transform Engine to your deployment, override the Transform Router configuration, and override the Digital Workspace configuration.

-Ensure that you've completed the [AWS setup]({% link intelligence-services/latest/install/setup.md %}) before continuing.
+> **Note:** Ensure that you've completed the [AWS setup]({% link intelligence-services/latest/install/setup.md %}) before continuing.

 A number of environment variables allow you to specify the configuration options and credentials that are required to run the AI Transform Engine.

-1. To configure these variables, you'll need to export your AWS credentials and other settings.
+1. To configure these variables, you need to export your AWS credentials and other settings.

     For example: